Reasons for Upstart

 In the long run a kindergarten stage enhances academic results.
-In the most recent OECD international review, the three most successful western nations were Finland, Estonia and Switzerland.
+In the 2015 OECD international review, the three most successful western nations were Finland, Estonia and Switzerland.
 All have a play-based kindergarten stage for three- to seven-year-old children.

 There’s no educational advantage to an early start.
 Research has found that children who are taught literacy skills from the age of five do no better in the long run than those who start at seven – results even out by the time they’re in double figures.